MycroftAI/ZZZ-RETIRED__mycroft-core-documentation/user/pages/06.overview/01.messagebus/docs.md

     - docs
 ---

-This is a more in-depth look at the messagebus, intended for use by developers or anyone else who wants to understand how it works..
+This is a more in-depth look at the messagebus, intended for use by developers or anyone else who wants to understand how it works.

 ## Implementation
 The messagebus relies on a Python library called [pyee](https://github.com/jfhbrook/pyee).
 This adds a new `EventEmitter` class that you can import.
 The functionality of this class is fairly simple, and consists of two main functions.
 From the pyee documentation: